 Biscuits, Bread, Buns and Cakes

 Evidence of different forms of breads have been present on the domestic English tea table since the early 18th Century.
 Bread was the staple food in the ecosystem of the of the English home, holding a relationship with the home brewing of ale as the everyday drink and the consequential production of yeast as the main raising agent for breads, buns and cakes.
 We talk of toasted tea cakes which are spongy bread buns with spices and dried fruits, muffins that are yeasty flat buttermilk breads, and tea breads, more of a loaf cake, this time flavoured with dried fruits, spices and tea.
-All are served with butter.
+We usually eat all of these with a thick layer of butter.

-The scone is closely allied to the Scottish Bannock and the term, scone is used to cover a wide range of fairly plain small cakes (the term cake being a reference to a small round entity of foodstuffs pressed together – think oatcakes and fishcakes).
+The scone is similar to the Scottish Bannock.
+Scone is used as a term to cover a wide range of fairly plain small cakes (the term cake being a reference to a small round entity of foodstuffs pressed together – think oatcakes and fishcakes).
 The frontiers between the terms cake, biscuit, bread and bun are indistinct.

 The 1861 edition of Mrs Beeton’s Book of Household Management makes no mention of the scone.
-There are numerous recipes for similar quick breads (breads that do not use yeast as the leavening agent) that are listed under the names of Light Buns (with dried fruits and spices), Soda Bread (no butter), and Nice Breakfast Cakes, (no butter but enriched with eggs).
+There are numerous recipes for similar quick-breads (breads that do not use yeast as the leavening agent).
+You may find these variously described: Light Buns (with dried fruits and spices), Soda Bread (no butter), and Nice Breakfast Cakes, (no butter but enriched with eggs).